 And it might be cool to wear you sunnies on your head at the races but at an interview it’s not professional.

-If you can’t spot the difference here or want to know more I state very clearly what presentation is and the grooming standards required for an interview in my Flight Attendant Interviews Made Easy MANUAL for both men and women.
+If you can’t spot the difference here or want to know more I state very clearly what presentation is and the grooming standards required for an interview in Video Manual 1 of the AIRLINES Be a Flight Attendant today program for both men and women.

 My next point in these flight attendant interview tips is you need to know how to answer interview questions and some of them need rehearsal